lsyt1/PaddleMaterials/research/ML2DDB/README.md

 ## How to use

-Refer to the [install doc](../../Install.md) to install PaddleMaterial.
+Refer to the [install doc](../../Install.md) to install PaddleMaterials.

 #### 1. Generate new 2D materials:
    ```bash